Pity petty people!

-Back-stabbing: the Petty Person has a ready supply of evidence, true or untrue to undermine their enemy-of-the-moment
+This Petty Person has a ready supply of evidence, true or untrue to undermine their enemy-of-the-moment.

-Divide and conquer: You are supposed to be flattered by ‘You and I understand just how awful that person is!'
-With malicious gossip Petty Person invites you to be an ally against ‘the enemy' - and you must agree with them in order to stay there.
+You are supposed to be flattered when they take you into their confidence and confide that ‘You and I understand just how awful Jack is !'
+Jack is the Petty Person's current 'target' and you are being invited you to be an ally against this ‘enemy' - and you must agree with them in order to remain in their favour.

-Sarcasm: in the team meeting someone comes up with a suggestion.
-Petty Person, who doesn't like the speaker, responds ‘Oh, that's a great idea!' which reads as praise.
-But when delivered with a certain intonation and emphasis becomes an undermining comment that is not easy to challenge.
+in the team meeting someone comes up with a suggestion.
+Petty Person, who doesn't like the speaker, responds ‘Oh, that's a great idea!' which could be read as praise.
+But when delivered with a certain intonation and emphasis it becomes an undermining comment that is not easy to challenge.

-Huffing and puffing: Petty person rarely confronts directly since that would enable you to respond rationally.
+This Petty Person rarely confronts you directly since that would enable you to respond rationally.
 Instead they favour non-verbal communication as a means of letting you know you're ‘in trouble'.
-Raised eyebrows, eyes looking to the sky, pursed lips, voice tonalities, and shoulder shrugs are just some of their tools for keeping people in line.
+Raised eyebrows, head shaking, eyes looking to the sky, pursed lips, voice tonalities, and shoulder shrugs are just some of their tools for keeping people in line.

 The ‘enemies and allies' game